semaver/core-stack/docs/media/README-1.md

 ### Behind the Scene of Annotation Decorators
-Usage of [Annotation Decorators](#annotation-decorators) are necessary if you want the Reflector to return information on decorated class members.
+Usage of [Annotation Decorators](#annotation-decorators) is necessary if you want the Reflector to return information on decorated class members.

 **So how is this information provided?**